Voice Agent

 | --------------------------- | ------------------ | ------------------------------------------------------------------------------------------------------------------------------- |

-| **Per-message annotations** | Every user message | Inline `[VOICE: Anxiety, valence=-0.312]` - the LLM sees the emotional trajectory across the full conversation |
+| **Per-message annotations** | Every user message | Inline `[VOICE: Anxiety, valence=-0.312]`, so the LLM sees the emotional trajectory across the full conversation |

 | **Session-level steering** | System prompt | Dominant emotion + trend, quadrant-specific adaptation instructions, behavioral signals, call-phase urgency, coherence warnings |

-**Communication micro-behaviors**: The engage template contains hardcoded guidelines that instruct the LLM on micro-level conversational behaviors that are always active - not gated by emotion:
+**Communication micro-behaviors**: the engage template contains hardcoded guidelines that instruct the LLM on micro-level conversational behaviors that are always active, not gated by emotion:

 | Behavior | Description |